leialey/Day-F/README.md

 ### Introduction

-Ekaterina Rodionova built the Fitbook app to help people to get fit and doesn't use their personal data for any purposes other than directly related to the services provided by Fitbook.
-I take responsibility regarding the security of customer information and data very seriously.
+Ekaterina Rodionova built the Day F app to help people to get fit and doesn't use their personal data for any purposes other than directly related to the services provided by Day F. I take responsibility regarding the security of customer information and data very seriously.
 I will be clear and transparent about the information Fitbook is collecting and what I will do with that information or data.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.